matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 #### Difference from Containers (or Collections)

-While some actions can be performed on both Containers and Streams, they ultimately serve different purposes and support different operations.
-Containers are more focused on how the elements are stored and how those elements can be accessed efficiently.
-A Stream, on the other hand, does't provide direct access and manipulation to its elements; it is more dedicated to the group of objects as a collective entity and performing operations on that entity as a whole.
-Stream and Collections are separate high-level abstractions for these differing purposes.
+- While some actions can be performed on both Containers and Streams, they ultimately serve different purposes and support different operations.
+- Containers are more focused on how the elements are stored and how those elements can be accessed efficiently.
+- A Stream, on the other hand, does't provide direct access and manipulation to its elements; it is more dedicated to the group of objects as a collective entity and performing operations on that entity as a whole.
+- Stream and Collections are separate high-level abstractions for these differing purposes.

 ### 2. Consuming Streams

-- A Stream will only be traversed when there is a terminal operation, like count(), collect() or forEach().
+- A Stream will only be traversed when there is a terminal operation, like `count()`, `collect()` or `forEach()`.
 Otherwise no operation on the Stream will be performed.
-In the following example, no terminal operation is added to the Stream, so the filter() operation will not be invoked and no output will be produces becouse peek() is NOT a terminal operation
+In the following example, no terminal operation is added to the Stream, so the `filter()` operation will not be invoked and no output will be produces because `peek()` is **NOT** a terminal operation

 ```java
 IntStream.range(1, 10).filter(a -> a % 2 == 0).peek(System.out::println);